 The Group has identified its operating segments based on the internal reports that are reviewed and used by the board of directors in assessing performance and determining the allocation of resources.
 Reportable segments disclosed are based on aggregating operating segments, where the segments have similar characteristics.

-The Group's future activities will encompass mineral exploration and resource development in various international jurisdictions and as such will then report by separate segments when appropriate.
-At present the Company has aggregated all operating segments into the one reportable segment being mineral exploration.
+The Group's activities encompass mineral exploration and resource development in various international jurisdictions and as such management currently identifies the Groups geographic positions as its operating segments.